ldeloss002/web-workshop/slides.md

 </div>

 <!--
-  We'll be making a TODO app, a website that lets you add, remove, edit, and complete tasks.
+  We'll be making a TODO app, a website that lets you add, remove, and complete tasks that you have to do._**[>]**_

-  To do this, we'll learn about HTML, CSS, and JavaScript, and how they work together to create a website.
+  We'll be using HTML, CSS, and JavaScript to build it, with a template that I've set up.
+And I'll show you how to use it in a bit.
+  Having three whole languages to learn for one website is a bit much, but it's not as complicateas it sounds.
  -->

 ---
-clicks: 3
 ---

 <game-icons-grab